p-en-o-cw-2017/p-en-o-cw-2017/README.md

   - a Java interface with a getter for each field of the datatype
   - a class that writes an instance of the datatype to a `DataOutputStream`
   - a class that reads an instance of the datatype from a `DataInputStream`
+- File `Autopilot.java` defines a Java API for communication between a testbed and an autopilot.
+It uses the datatypes defined in `Autopilot.datatypes`.
+- File `wireprotocol.md` defines a generic wire protocol.
+Use this to access the `Autopilot` object if the testbed and the autopilot are not in the same process.